-Written by: Chloe • 13.05.2025
+Written by: OCB Team • 13.05.2025

 In the high-stakes world of cricket, a single decision can shift the momentum of an entire match.
 With the introduction of the Decision Review System (DRS), teams and fans hoped for complete accuracy.
 Yet one term continues to puzzle even seasoned followers: Umpire's Call.
+What is umpire call in cricket?
+This crucial aspect of modern cricket has sparked countless debates and discussions across the cricketing world.

 Whether you're new to cricket betting or a pro looking to refine your understanding of the game, getting to grips with Umpire's Call can really improve how you read a match.
+Understanding this crucial element can make the difference between making informed decisions and being left puzzled by seemingly contradictory outcomes.
+For both casual viewers and serious cricket fans, grasping the nuances of Umpire's Call is essential to fully appreciating the modern game.

 Umpire's Call refers to a situation in DRS where the original on-field umpire's decision is upheld because the video review shows the ball only marginally involved in one of the three key zones of an LBW decision.
+This concept was introduced to account for the inherent margin of error in ball-tracking technology and to maintain the traditional importance of the on-field umpire's judgment.

 In other words, the technology does not provide conclusive enough evidence to overturn the decision.
-In simpler terms: if it's too close to call, the umpire’s decision stays.
+In simpler terms: if it's too close to call, the umpire's decision stays.
+This principle acknowledges both the limitations of technology and the crucial role of human judgment in cricket officiating.

 DRS stands for Decision Review System.
 It's a technology-based process used by teams to review decisions made by on-field umpires.
 Each team is allowed a limited number of reviews per innings, and these are used primarily for LBW (Leg Before Wicket) and caught-behind decisions.
+This system has become an integral part of international cricket and major domestic tournaments.

 For LBW reviews, Hawk-Eye technology analyses the ball’s path in three zones: